Vandivier/wisy-pages/flash-cards/readme.md

-  3 - title goes inside otherInfo property, so every card object has at most 3 root properties: front, back, otherInfo 4 - card info explorer so user can view otherInfo property on a card 5 - deck building layer that makes it easy for a user to filter a custom deck like 'card.title.indexOf('coyne') > -1'
+  3 - title goes inside otherInfo property, so every card object has at most 3 root properties: front, back, otherInfo 4 - card info explorer so user can view otherInfo property on a card 5 - deck building layer that makes it easy for a user to filter a custom deck like 'card.title.indexOf('coyne') > -1' 6 - support arbitrary HTML on card front or back

 # On Card Content